NucleoidAI/react-event/README.md

 npm i @nucleoidjs/synapses
 ```

-Synapses is an alternative to React Context with event-driven style that helps to build  loosely coupled components.
+Synapses is an alternative to React Context with event-driven style communication that helps to build loosely coupled components.

 ### How it works?

-Subscribers are registered an event with `useEvent(eventType, initialValue)`, once publisher posts an event and its payload, and Synapses sends the event to subscribed components asynchronously and subscribed components will eventually be re-rendered with fresh data.
+Subscribers are registered an event with the custom hook `useEvent(eventType, initialValue)`, once publisher posts an event and its payload, Synapses asynchronously sends the event to subscribed components and subscribed components will eventually be re-rendered with fresh data.

 Example:
 ```javascript